Tripura (princely state): History

 The predecessor state of Tripura was founded about 100 AD.
-According to legend the Manikya dynasty derived its name from a jewel ('Mani' in Sanskrit) that had been obtained from a frog.
+According to legend, the Manikya dynasty derived its name from a jewel ('Mani' in Sanskrit) that had been obtained from a frog.
 The first king who ruled the state under the royal title of Manikya was Maharaja Maha Manikya, who ascended the throne in 1400.

 The kingdom is mentioned in Ming Shilu as Di-wu-la.
-It is further stated that it was occupied by Da-Gu-la, a unidentified state in what is Northern Myanmar or Assam.
+It is further stated that it was occupied by Da-Gu-la, an unidentified state in what is Northern Myanmar or Assam.

 The Rajmala, a chronicle of the Kings of Tripura, was written in Bengali verse in the 15th century under Dharma Manikya I. The kingdom of Tripura reached its maximum expansion in the 16th century.

 In 1764, when the British East India Company took control of Bengal, the parts of Bengal that had been under the Mughal Empire were taken over by the British administration.
 In 1809, Tripura became a British protectorate, and in 1838 the Rajas of Tripura were recognised by the British as sovereigns.

 Between 1826 and 1862 the eastern part was subject to the ravages caused by Kuki invaders that plundered and destroyed villages and massacred their inhabitants.

 There were troubles in every succession among the Tripura royal family members when the aspiring princes often resorted to use the services of the Kukis to cause disturbances.
 Thus in 1904, the British enacted a sanad that regulated permanently the succession of the royal family.
 Thenceforward the succession would have to be recognised by the Viceroy of India representing the British Crown.

 Bir Chandra Manikya (1862–1896) modelled his administration on the pattern of British India, and enacted reforms including the foundation of the Agartala Municipal Corporation.

 In 1905, Tripura became part of the new province of Eastern Bengal and Assam and was designated as 'Hill Tippera'.
-In addition to the Hill Tippera area, which corresponds to Tripura State, the kings retained a fertile estate known as Chakla Roshanbad with an area of 1476 km2, located in the flatland of Noakhali, Sylhet and Tipperah districts; the latter is now mostly included in the Comilla District of Bangladesh.
+In addition to the Hill Tippera area, which corresponds to Tripura State, the kings retained a fertile estate known as Chakla Roshnabad with an area of 1476 km2, located in the flatland of Noakhali, Sylhet and Tipperah districts; the latter is now mostly included in the Comilla District of Bangladesh.

 King Bir Bikram Kishore Debbarma died in May 1947, shortly before Indian Independence.
 His son Kirit Bikram Kishore was a minor at that time, and, so, Maharani Kanchan Prava Devi presided over the Council of Regency formed to govern the state.
 On 13 August 1947, the Maharani signed the Instrument of Accession, joining the Indian Union.
 There was turmoil in the state in the succeeding months and several changes in the administrative structure took place in quick succession.
 Finally, on 9 September 1949, the Maharani signed the Merger Agreement with the Dominion of India, which became effective on 15 October, and Tripura became a centrally administered Part C State (Chief Commissioner's Province) of India.

 Kirit Pradyot Deb Barman (b.
 1978) was the son of the last King - and is the current titular monarch.